AaronWUSN/AaronWUSN.github.io/index.md

 I have selected a single artifact to showcase across all three categories (Software Design and Engineering, Algorithm and Data Structures, and Databases).
 Below are the files and a brief explanation of them.

 The database must be downloaded with the other files and placed in the same folder.
+Without it the database functions won't work properly.
 The SQLite3 header file is included for those that do not have SQLite installed on their computer, and should still be downloaded to the same folder as the other files.

-All files can be downloaded together by going to :[https://github.com/AaronWUSN/AaronWUSN.github.io](Aaron Walker's GitHub) and clicking CODE -> DOWNLOAD AS ZIP.
+All files can be downloaded together by going to :[https://github.com/AaronWUSN/AaronWUSN.github.io](Aaron Walker's GitHub) and clicking CODE (Green Button) -> DOWNLOAD ZIP.

 [CPP File](FinalProject.cpp) - This is the final project .cpp file containing all of the code